telepresenceio/telepresence.io/DEVELOPING.md

    trailing whitespace, add trailing newlines, that sort of thing.
    Please ensure that your editor obeys EditorConfig, there are plugins for most editors https://editorconfig.org/
+ - `.eslintrc.js`: Configures the ESLint linter, which we use.
+ - `.github/workflows/*.yml`: CI/CD configuration, except for Netlify.
+   Netlify builds and deploys the site from `master`, and also puts preview deploys on PRs; so the configuration here doesn't need to worry about that, and only needs to worry about quality-checks like linting and link-checking.
  - `.gitignore`: Duh.

 ## Yarn, not NPM